buchgr/bazel-remote/README.md

 You can adjust the maximum cache size by appending `--max_size N`, where N is the maximum size in Gibibytes.

+### Docker Compose notes

+* See [examples/docker-compose.yml](examples/docker-compose.yml) for an example configuration.

+* To overwrite the default maximum cache size of the prebuilt image use the `command` or build your own image as described below

 ### Kubernetes notes

 * See [examples/kubernetes.yml](examples/kubernetes.yml) for an example